 You’re heading home from a long day at school.
-The few blocks you have to walk to your house usually fly by as you anxiously look forward to an after-school snack.
-After a day full of tests, though, you’re moving more slowly than normal.
+The few blocks you have to walk to your house usually fly by as you look forward to an after-school snack.
+After a day full of tests, though, you’re moving slower than normal.

-Suddenly, up ahead, you notice something in the distance.
-In the dim light, you can’t make out exactly what it is.
+Up ahead, you notice something in the distance.
+In the dim light, you can’t make out what it is.
 As you approach, it takes shape.
-It’s a black cat and, as it hears your footsteps, it streaks across the street directly in front of you.
+It’s a black cat.
+As it hears your footsteps, it streaks across the street just in front of you.

-Oh no!
+Oh, no!
 What should you do?
 Should you stop, turn around, and take the long way home by going around the block?
-Or should you press on, ignoring the uneasy feeling in the pit of your stomach?
-After all, it's probably just a silly superstition, right?
+Or should you go on, ignoring the nervous feeling in the pit of your stomach?
+After all, it might just be a silly superstition, right?
 Could a black cat crossing your path really bring bad luck?

 So what happened?
-Most historians trace superstitions about black cats back to Europe in the Middle Ages.
-At that time, some older women were accused of witchcraft and practicing black magic.
-Many of these women had cats as companions, so they became guilty by association.
+Most experts trace superstitions about black cats back to Europe in the Middle Ages.
+They accused some older women of witchcraft and doing black magic.
+Many of these women had cats, so they became guilty, too.

-This belief was solidified by a piece of widespread folklore that began circulating in the mid-16th century.
-According to legend, a father and son were traveling together on a moonless night, when a black cat crossed their path.
+Folklore circulated in the mid-16th century, which gave a reason to believe the ideas.
+A legend said that a father and son traveled on a moonless night when a black cat crossed their path.

-They threw stones at the cat until the poor, injured animal found its way into the nearby home of a woman suspected of being a witch.
-The next day, the father and son saw the woman bruised and limping, which led them to begin telling everyone that the woman—and thus all other witches—could turn into black cats at night to prowl the streets unnoticed.
+They threw stones at the cat until the poor, injured animal found its way into the nearby home of a woman thought to be a witch.
+The next day, the father and son saw the woman bruised and limping, which led them to tell people that the woman—and thus all other witches—could turn into black cats at night to prowl the streets unseen.

-This belief was eventually echoed in America during the time of the Salem witch trials.
-Of course, the association between black cats and evil or bad luck is nothing more than a superstition.
-Still, it remains a belief held by many people.
-In fact, the next time Halloween rolls around, take notice of how many black cats you see on Halloween decorations.
+This belief fed the frenzy in America during the time of the Salem witch trials.
+Of course, the link between black cats and evil or bad luck is only a superstition.
+Still, it is an idea held by many people.
+In fact, the next time Halloween rolls around, notice how many black cats you see on Halloween decorations.

 It’s not all bad news for black cats, however.
-There are some places in the world where black cats are honored.
-For example, many people in Scotland, Great Britain, Japan, and Russia view black cats as signs of good luck and prosperity!
+There are some places in the world where they honor black cats.
+For example, many people in Scotland, Great Britain, Japan, and Russia view black cats as signs of good luck and success!